Twitter Wall

 Uniform and water bottles

-Please make sure that all of your child’s uniform is clearly labelled.
-Uniform guidelines are outlined on the School website – please contact the school office if you have any questions.
+Please make sure your child is wearing the correct school uniform and that it is clearly labelled to avoid confusion.
+Uniform guidelines are outlined on the school website.
+School Uniform - Cherry Fields Primary School Please contact the school office if you have any questions.
 All children should bring a labelled water bottle to school every day.
 A hydrated body means a higher functioning mind.

 Nut Free School